-If you need additional meat in an Apple laptop, the 15-inch MacBook Pro includes discrete AMD graphics and options for six-core Intel Core i7 and Core i9 processors.
+If you need additional meat, the latest 16-inch MacBook Pro includes discrete AMD graphics and options for eight-core Intel Core i7 and Core i9 processors.
 The smaller 13-inch model doesn’t have discrete graphics, but you’ll find Apple’s innovative Touch Bar on both.
-If you’re feeling cash-strapped, Apple sells a 13-inch MacBook Pro without the Touch Bar too for an even happier wallet.
+There are designs of the 13-inch model with both two and four Thunderbolt 3 ports, so there’s no shortage of connectivity if you need it.

 The best Apple laptops:

 Editor’s note: We will update this list of the best Apple laptops regularly as new devices launch.

 Apple’s latest model in its lineup of MacBook Pro laptops is a 16-inch beast with enough power to get you through even the toughest of tasks.
 It still features the Touch Bar of last year’s model, but gets rid of the troublesome Butterfly Keyboard in favor of a return to the tried-and-true Magic Keyboard of previous generations.

 The base model features a 2.6GHz six‑core 9th‑generation Intel Core i7 processor, with Turbo Boost for speeds of up to 4.5GHz.
 It also packs 16GB of 2666MHz DDR4 memory, AMD Radeon Pro 5300M discrete graphics with 4GB of memory, and 512GB of SSD storage.
 This model will run you $2,399 without pre-installed software.